Oress-Lab/ORESS/README.md

-# ORESS - Online Registration and Enrollment System for Students
+# ORESS - Online Registration and Enrollment Scheduling System

 ORESS is a web-based application designed to streamline the course registration and timetable management process for students.
 It provides an intuitive interface for searching courses, building schedules, and managing academic planning.